aws-samples/data-protection/README.md

 Run the python module named ***usecase-5-step-2.py***

-* This module creates a ACM private certificate authority with the common name **reinvent.builder.subordinate**
+* This module creates a ACM private certificate authority with the common name **acmpcausecase5.subordinate**
-* This private certificate authority will publish certificate revocation lists within a S3 bucket whose name starts with **reinvent-builder-bucket-pca-crl**
+* This private certificate authority will publish certificate revocation lists within a S3 bucket whose name starts with **builder-acm-pca-usecase-5-bucket-pca-crl**
 * You should see the following printed in the runner window pane
     * "Private CA has been created"
     * "Please generate the CSR and get it signed by your organizations's root cert"